Donald S. Leitner, Ph.D.

 Professor Leitner has had seventeen manuscripts published in peer-reviewed journals in the areas of neuroanatomy, neurophysiology, sensory processing and psychopharmacology.
 Current projects in his laboratory include mathematical analyses of auditory temporal resolution in human and non-human species and how drugs that alter brain chemistry affect temporal resolution.

 Professor Leitner is a student of the martial arts.
 He advanced to the rank of first-degree black belt in American Kenpo Karate in November of 2006, after eight years of training.
+He advanced to the rank of second-degree black belt in June of 2010, and to the rank of third-degree black belt in August of 2013.
+He is currently training for his fourth-degree black belt.

 Faculty Expert Profile